Gas leak detection in Canberra

 Can You Detect a Gas Leak Yourself?

-There is a simple DIY method called the soapy water test.
-You mix dish soap with water, apply it to gas fittings and connections, and watch for bubbles.
-If bubbles form, gas is escaping from that point.
-This can be useful for checking an obvious connection, like a gas bayonet behind a heater.
+There is a simple DIY check called the soapy water test.
+Mix dish soap with water, brush it over the gas fittings and connections, and watch for bubbles.
+Bubbles mean gas is escaping at that point.
+It works well enough on an obvious connection, like the bayonet behind a heater.

-For anything beyond a quick check on an exposed fitting, professional detection with proper equipment is the only reliable option.
+Past a quick check on an exposed fitting, you need proper detection equipment to get a reliable answer.
 Gas is not something to take chances with.
-A leak you cannot see or smell can still pose a serious risk of fire, explosion, or carbon monoxide poisoning.
+A leak you cannot see or smell can still cause a fire, an explosion, or carbon monoxide poisoning.

 How to Keep Gas Detection Costs Down

-The most cost-effective approach is to schedule a routine gas safety inspection rather than waiting for an emergency.
-A planned inspection during business hours will cost less than an after-hours emergency callout.
-Regular servicing of gas appliances also reduces the likelihood of leaks developing in the first place.
+Book a routine gas safety inspection instead of waiting for an emergency.
+A planned visit in business hours costs less than an after-hours callout, and servicing your gas appliances on schedule means fewer leaks develop in the first place.

 Need help with gas leak detection?